ipums/ipums.github.io/_posts/2019-10-03-dimensions-of-ipums.markdown

 The NHIS health survey has had a vast number of questions asked every year since 1963.
 Some of these years had supplemental questionnaires, which consequently causes that years variable count to balloon.

+### Conclusion

+The diagrams you've just seen give you a macro view of the territory the IPUMS extract system is designed to navigate.

+Even after integrating data over time we can't create (in most cases) responses to questions never asked.
+For our users to effectively discover what data exists we employ  a combination of interactive search and documentation to navigate the available data.